masher92/Peat_depth_model/README.md

 <a name="nextup"></a>
 ## Next stages
-1. Find distribution of slope and elevation values across the AOI (convert raster into a dataframe of lat, long coordinates with associated slope/elevation values.
-Use this to create slope/elevation categorical categories).
+Additional stages which could be explored and would contribute further to the outputs of this research:
-2. Use this to take a sample with the same proportion of each slope/elevation category as the study area as a whole (using stratified sampling)
+1. This researches focusses solely on the sample’s coverage of geographic space.
+Further improvements of geostatistical model performance may be possible through additional optimisation of sample coverage of the covariate feature space.
+Options for achieving this:
-3. Check for sample points which have no other sample points close to them, and then resample these points by randomly selecting a new sample point from the study area which is within the same slope/elevation category.
+  * Use stratified sampling to take samples with the same proportion of slope/elevation categories as the study area as a whole.

-1. Convert slope and elevation rasters into dataframes containing slope and elevation of each location (lat, long coordinates)
+  * When choosing the short range subset this could be biased towards choosing extra sample points in areas with certain topographic characteristics

 <a name="ref"></a>
 ## References